 Artist Statement

 I often work in series as a way to organize my thoughts and ideas.
-My Connections series represents how the importance of community and individuals are woven together, especially as a result of COVID-19 virus which caused many people to be isolated and alone, missing family and friends and having their lives upended.
-My acrylic paintings allude to the light at the end of a long tunnel, a place and time that we will be able to safely connect in person again.
-Viewers can follow the twists and turns connecting the color fields and grids, leading them along a new journey.
-My Catalyst series is a result of the hope I felt after learning that the COVID-19 vaccine was available.
-In these paintings, I attempt to capture the movement, change, consciousness, and imagination generated by catalysts through scraping, adding, and subtracting layers of paints and inks, including interference paint the color of which shifts when viewed at different angles.
-And in my series Controlled Chaos, I uses unconventional tools and materials to reflect the busy lives many of us live.
-Tongue depressors, toothpicks, eye droppers, tweezers, and her fingers take the place of the traditional paintbrush to combine layers of paint, glitter, glue, and foil leaf.
-Fluid movements throughout the compositions beg viewers to see their own stories.
+My Connections series represents how the importance of community and individuals are woven together, especially as a result of the pandemic which caused many people to be isolated and alone, having their lives upended.
+My acrylic paintings allude to the light at the end of a long tunnel, a place and time to safely connect in person again.
+Viewers follow the twists and turns connecting the color fields and grids, leading them along a new journey.
+I explain to viewers each line represents each of us as an individual and as lines are added people meet.
+As lines come together they not only represent the painting forming and building, it also shows how when we get to know each other we can build a stronger community.